tekpinar/correlationplus/docs/quickstart.rst

 ----------------------
 Correlationplus can handle the following correlation/coupling data types:

+* dcc: Dynamical cross-correlations in full matrix format.
 * ndcc: Normalized dynamical cross-correlations in full matrix format.
 * absndcc: Absolute values normalized dynamical cross-correlations in full matrix format
+* lmi: Linear mutual information in full matrix format or output of g_correlation program.
-* lmi: Normalized linear mutual information in full matrix format or output of g_correlation program.
+* nlmi: Normalized linear mutual information in full matrix format or output of g_correlation program.
 * coeviz: After removing the header lines, the data is in matrix format.
 * evcouplings: The sequence coupling csv files obtained from https://evcouplings.org/ can be parsed directly.
 * generic: If you have some coupling data (from dynamics, sequences or any other data) in full matrix format, select this option.